Hamarkameratene: History

 Hamarkameratene were founded as Freidig on 10 August 1918 by a group of teenagers.
 The prerequisite for joining the team was being able to pay for the football.
 Freidig applied for entry into the regional series in 1926, but were only admitted after their second attempt, in 1927.
 At the time a club by the name of "Freidig" was already playing in the series, so the boys from Hamar were forced to rename their team.
 The natural choice was Briskebyen Fotballag (Briskebyen Football Team), Briskeby being the name of their neighbourhood.
 The club had no permanent playing location until 1936, instead renting fields from various other clubs.
 Eventually this situation grew intolerable and ground for a stadium of their own was bought in 1934.
-Briskeby gressbane was inaugurated two year later and has remained the club's home ground ever since.
-The neighborhood was located in the municipality Vang until an expansion of Hamar's city limits in 1946.
+Briskeby gressbane was inaugurated two years later and has remained the club's home ground ever since.
+The neighborhood was located in Vang Municipality until an expansion of Hamar's city limits in 1946 when it became part of Hamar Municipality.